iris-hep/func_adl/docs/generic/query_operators.md

 Filter the object stream, allowing only items for which `filter` evaluates as true through.

     Arguments:
         filter: A filter lambda that returns True/False.

     Returns:
         A new ObjectStream that contains only elements that pass the filter function

     Notes:
         - The function can be a `lambda`, the name of a one-line function, a string that contains a lambda definition, or a python `ast` of type `ast.Lambda`.

+## Advanced Query Operators

 ### MetaData